rafaeldelboni/cljs-vs-squint-threejs/readme.md

 - Primarily used with the JVM

 ### Cons
+- Setting up treeshakers in your project can be tricky
 - No support for ES6 modules
 - No async/await support
 - No support for JS destructuring